thanglhuynh/academic-kickstart/content/home/about.md

 My research interests broadly fall within mathematical signal processing and machine learning.
 More specifically, I have studied quantization theory and analog-to-digital conversion methods with particular emphasis on the settings of frame theory, compressed sensing, and phase retrieval.
 I have utilized techniques from random matrix theory, applied harmonic analysis, and optimization to attack problems from such settings.

-I am especially fond of dimensionality reduction and randomized algorithms.
+I am especially fond of dimensionality reduction and data compression.